 Compared to standard ads, responsive ads must be pre-configured with 2 to 5x the quantity of ad copy and media as compared to standard ads.
 As the ad platform serves different permutations of the ad copy and media, a machine learning process records the outcomes (click-through rates).
-This facilitates automated discovery of which variants of the ad copy that generates the strongest click-thru-rate for a set of ad auction conditions and metadata.
+This facilitates the automated discovery of which variants of ad copy which is generating the strongest click-thru-rate for a set of ad auction conditions and metadata.

 Responsive ads can select the best performing combinations of images, video, and text ad copy to serve for a particular ad slot.
 Different ads can potentially be served tailored to the metadata held by the platform.